 However, researchers and geologists have made estimations based on available data and current understanding of gold deposits.

 It is estimated that the average concentration of gold in the Earth’s crust is only 0.005 parts per million, making it one of the rarest elements in the world.
-This means for one million parts of soil or rock, about 0.005 parts are made of gold.
+This means that for one million parts of soil or rock, about 0.005 parts are made of gold.

 Gold concentration is not constant throughout the Earth — it varies substantially depending on certain types of deposits and the geological environment.